 Brisk walks or jogging

-There’s no need to hit the treadmill at full speed.
+There’s no need to hit the treadmill or elliptical at full speed.
 In fact, if you’re not used to running, are overweight or have issues with your joints, it could do more harm to your body than good.

 Start with an easy walk around the block, then a longer walk, then a slow jog.
 Not only will you be lowering your cholesterol, but you’ll be lowering your blood pressure, too.